funcwj/aps/docs/code.md

     ---------------------------------------------
 ```

+## `aps.distributed`

+To deal with different distribution backend and unify the interface, e.g., Horovod, PyTorch.

 ## `aps.transform`

 Customized feature transform module in APS.
 The feature transform layer from `aps.transform` is stacked as the feature extractor for ASR or enhancement/separation tasks, e.g., a stack of `SpectrogramTransform, AbsTransform, MelTransform, LogTransform` can used to extract log mel filter-bank features.
 Currently the supported feature transform layers are shown in the following: